RahulUC/FTX-Cryptocurrency-ETL-pipelines/README.md

 ./create_agg_hist_data_ws.py

-5)A tradeblock_data.py DB file will be created with the following tables: a)data_diff_log-for storing deltas b)history_trade- For aggregated data and open Interest at each interval c)trade-for storing trade executions
+5)A tradeblock_data.db file will be created with the following tables: a)data_diff_log-for storing deltas b)history_trade- For aggregated data and open Interest at each interval c)trade-for storing trade executions